M.O: When did you become a transhumanist?

 M.O: Are you a Buddhist?

 Not in any formal sense.
 I think Buddhists are right to give overriding ethical importance to overcoming suffering – not just the suffering of one ethnic group or species, but the suffering all sentient beings.
 Of course, Buddhists teach overcoming suffering through the Noble Eightfold Path, not via biotechnology.
 Yet the historical Gautama Buddha seems to have been supremely pragmatic.
 If it works, do it!
 Neurobiology and evolutionary psychology explain why practising the Noble Eightfold Path can’t by itself overcome the negative feedback mechanisms of the hedonic treadmill.
 Nor can Buddhist mediational disciplines dismantle the horrors of the food-chain.
-If he were born today, then Gautama Buddha would welcome technologies like CRISPR genome-editing and synthetic gene drives to mitigate and prevent suffering.
+If he were born today, then a Gautama Buddha would welcome technologies like CRISPR genome-editing and synthetic gene drives to mitigate and prevent suffering.
 I doubt a latter-day Gautama Buddha would protest that advocates of abolishing suffering via biotechnology don’t understand the True Meaning of Buddhism.

 M.O: What is the abolitionist project?

 Mastery of our genetic source code promises the technical tools to abolish all experience below “hedonic zero” – from the mildest of pinpricks to the worst extremes of depression, agony and despair.
 Perhaps abolitionist “project” is too grand a term. (cf. abolitionist.com) Sadly, no coordinated international effort currently exists to rewrite our DNA to abolish suffering.
 Incremental progress is a more sociologically credible scenario for phasing out the biology of suffering than the UN-sponsored international effort that I’d really love to see launched – a Hundred Year Plan genetically to abolish any kind of involuntary unpleasant experience.
 Such a global mega-project might start with universal access to free preimplantation genetic screening and counselling for all prospective parents – a prelude to true genetic engineering.
 That said, the goal of good health for all already features in the World Health Organization charter.
 The WHO definition of health is ambitious: “a state of complete physical, mental, and social wellbeing, and not merely the absence of disease or infirmity." (cf. https://en.wikipedia.org/wiki/Health) Note the promise of “complete” well-being.
-By way of distinction, future life based on gradients of intelligent bliss won’t be completely perfect.
+By way of distinction, future life based on gradients of intelligent bliss won’t be perfect.
 A predisposition to information-sensitive dips in well-being is essential to preserving our capacity for critical insight, social responsibility and intellectual progress – at least in sentient biological robots like humans rather than in digital zombie AI.
 Yet such imperfection shouldn’t worry us unduly.
-The subjective feel of even the hedonic dips can still be far richer than the most exalted “peak experiences” humans enjoy today.
+The subjective feel of even the steepest hedonic dips can still be far richer than the most exalted “peak experiences” humans enjoy today.

 M.O: What's does the Hedonistic Imperative mean?